 The opening of the new San Vicente Palawan Airport has made this sleeping town now easily accessible.
 More tourists can visit this quaint and secluded town to explore its idyllic tourist spots.

 Bookmark this page for all the details you need to know when booking flights, accommodations, tours, and planning your itinerary to San Vicente, Palawan.

 Travelers from the Philippines can explore San Vicente’s long stretch of sandy beach, pristine waters, and other majestic spots.
 With the threat of COVID-19 pandemic, the Inter-Agency Task Force on Emerging Infectious Diseases (IATF-EID) and the Local Government Unit (LGU) has mandated a set of guidelines and tourist requirements to follow before you make your way to this beautiful destination.

-San Vicente in Palawan is open to domestic tourists from the Philippines provided they have a negative RT-PCR test result within 48 hours prior to arrival, proof of a confirmed booking at a Department of Tourism (DOT)-accredited accommodation, returning flight ticket, complete travel itinerary, register via sanvicentepalawan.gov.ph/tourism, and S-Pass.
+San Vicente in Palawan is open to domestic tourists from the Philippines provided they have a negative RT-PCR test result within 48 hours prior to arrival, proof of a confirmed booking at a Department of Tourism (DOT)-accredited accommodation, returning flight ticket, complete travel itinerary, and registration via sanvicentepalawan.gov.ph/tourism and S-Pass.

 For Palawan-based tourists, the requirements needed include a negative antigen test result within 24 hours prior to arrival, proof of pre-booked accommodation at a DOT-accredited establishment, valid identification card, and must register at sanvicentepalawan.gov.ph/tourism.
 Palawan-based tourists who are fully vaccinated* do not need to present a negative antigen test result but must show a valid and complete vaccination card or a certification of complete vaccination from a local health office.